 How Can I Save on a Park Hopper Ticket?

 Multi-day tickets are the way to go when saving at Disneyland.
-So at Disneyland Resort, adding Park Hopper to any ticket costs the same $60 whether it’s a 1-Day Ticket or a 5-Day Ticket.
-So that means park hopping costs you $60 per day for one day or $12 per day for a 5-Day Ticket.
+So at Disneyland Resort, adding Park Hopper to any multi-day ticket costs the same $60 whether it’s a 2-Day Ticket or a 5-Day Ticket.
+(It's actually more expensive — $65 — to add it to a 1-day ticket!)
+So that means park hopping costs you $30 per day for 2-day or $12 per day for a 5-Day Ticket.
 If you have a longer trip, park hoppers may be worth the extra cost.
 You can purchase discount Disneyland Park Hopper tickets through Undercover Tourist (now with an option to include Genie+)!

 Another way that buying multi-day tickets saves money over several single-day tickets is that multi-day tickets are not subject to tiered pricing.
 So a weekend or holiday visit may cost $224 for just one day with park hopping.
 But a 5-Day Park Hopper from Undercover Tourist is $415.10 total, which comes to $83.02 per day!
 And it can be used any five days with no blockout dates as long as there are reservations available.
 That’s a savings of $140.98 per day over five separate weekend visits!